Xin Wen / 温鑫

-I am a Ph.D. candidate at CVMI Lab, The University of Hong Kong, advised by Dr. Xiaojuan Qi.
-Prior to that, I obtained my B.Eng. degree in computer science with minor in applied mathematics at Tongji University.
-I also spend some time at ByteDance AI Lab, MEGVII Research, and Shanghai AI Laboratory.
+I am a final year Ph.D.
+Candidate at HKU CVMI Lab, advised by Prof. Xiaojuan Qi.
+Before that, I got my B.Eng. degree in Computer Science (minor in Mathematics) at Tongji University.

-My research interest mainly lies in learning robust and generalizable vision representations with minimal human intervention, and its application to recognition/perception tasks.
+I work on (self-supervised) representation learning, with interest in learning robust, compositional, and generalizable visual representations from uncurated data with minimal human intervention, and its applications to perception & generation tasks.

 profile photo